 Our exposure to market risk arises principally from exchange rate risk.
-Although substantially all of our revenue less repair payments is denominated in pounds sterling, US dollars and Euros, a significant portion of our expenses for the three months ended September 30, 2006 (net of payments to repair centers made as part of our WNS Auto Claims BPO segment) are incurred and paid in Indian rupees.
+Although substantially all of our revenue and revenue less repair payments is denominated in pounds sterling, US dollars and Euros, a significant portion of our expenses for the three and nine months ended December 31, 2006 (net of payments to repair centers made as part of our WNS Auto Claims BPO segment) were incurred and paid in Indian rupees.
 The exchange rates among the Indian rupee, the pound sterling and the US dollar have changed substantially in recent years and may fluctuate substantially in the future.

 Our exchange rate risk primarily arises from our foreign currency-denominated receivables and payables.
-Based upon our level of operations for the six months ended September 30, 2006, a sensitivity analysis shows that a 5% appreciation in the pound sterling against the US dollar would have increased revenue less repair payments for the six months ended September 30, 2006 by approximately \$2.6 million.
-Similarly, a 5% depreciation in the Indian rupee against the US dollar would have decreased our expenses incurred and paid in Indian rupee for the six months ended September 30, 2006 by approximately \$3.7 million.
+Based upon our level of operations for the nine months ended December 31, 2006, a sensitivity analysis shows that a 5% appreciation in the pound sterling against the US dollar would have increased revenue for the nine months ended December 31, 2006 by approximately \$8.5 million.
+Similarly, a 5% depreciation in the Indian rupee against the US dollar would have decreased our expenses incurred and paid in Indian rupee for the nine months ended December 31, 2006 by approximately \$5.8 million.
+Based upon our level of operations for the nine months ended December 31, 2006, a sensitivity analysis shows that a 5% appreciation in the pound sterling against the US dollar would have increased revenue less repair payments for the nine months ended December 31, 2006 by approximately \$4.2 million.
+Similarly, a 5% depreciation in the Indian rupee against the US dollar would have decreased our expenses incurred and paid in Indian rupee for the nine months ended December 31, 2006 by approximately \$5.8 million.

-To protect against exchange gains (losses) on forecasted inter-company revenue, the Company has instituted a foreign currency cash flow hedging program.
+To protect against exchange gains (losses) on forecasted inter-company revenue, we have instituted a foreign currency cash flow hedging program.
 The operating entity in India hedges a part of its forecasted inter company revenue denominated in foreign currencies with forward contracts and options.